Measuring and mitigating overreliance to build human-compatible AI: Discussion

-\textit{Response}: We argue that the lack of widespread empirical evidence at this time is not indicative of \textit{no} issue of overreliance.
-Rather, it can be attributed, in part, to the absence of valid and appropriate methods for measuring overreliance in the context of user-LLM interactions.
-As the saying goes, ``what is not measured cannot be improved.''
-When deployment occurs outside of controlled experimental settings, we cannot afford to wait for problematic or prevalent cases to emerge as evidence before taking action, especially in the case of long-term harms such as deskilling, the erosion of critical thinking abilities, or emotional dependence \cite{casper2025pitfalls}; LLMs in their popular ``chatbot'' form, are still relatively early in technological lifespan (circa 2022).
-Already, the identified instances of harms from overreliance -- even if limited -- should instead be viewed as important signals to intervene and catalyze work on measuring and mitigating potential risks \citep{Boyd_2025}.
+A reasonable starting concern is that overreliance on LLMs may not be a pressing issue in practice, given the general lack of empirical evidence.
+In other words, existing instances of harm from inaccurate LLM outputs or emerging dependencies on LLM-based systems are often isolated cases.
+However, we argue that limited empirical evidence at this time is not indicative of \textit{no} issue of overreliance.
+Rather, it can be attributed, in part, to the absence of valid and appropriate methods for measuring overreliance in user-LLM interactions—as the saying goes, ``what is not measured cannot be improved''~\cite{kim2024m,kim2025fostering}.
+When deployment occurs outside of controlled experimental settings, we cannot afford to wait for problematic or prevalent cases to emerge as evidence before taking action, especially for long-term harms such as deskilling, the erosion of critical thinking abilities, or emotional dependence~\cite{casper2025pitfalls}.
+LLMs in their popular ``chatbot'' form remain early in their technological lifespan (circa 2022), and the identified instances of harms, even if currently limited, should be viewed as important signals to intervene and catalyze work on measuring and mitigating potential risks~\citep{Boyd_2025}.

-\paragraph{\textbf{Overreliance concerns will diminish as AI systems become more capable.}} Some may argue that as AI systems become increasingly sophisticated, overreliance concerns will naturally diminish: with hypothetically ``superhuman'' AI that rarely make mistakes, traditional cases of overreliance would become increasingly rare.